-Under GDPR, the school has an obligation to consider the impact on data privacy during all processing activities.
+Under GDPR, the School has an obligation to consider the impact on data privacy during all processing activities.
 There is an obligation to consider the volume of personal data collected, the extent of the processing, the period of storage and the accessibility of the personal data.
 In particular, by default, personal data should not be available to an indefinite number of persons.
+The School should ensure that:

-This includes implementing appropriate technical and organisational measures to minimise the potential negative impact processing can have on the data subjects' privacy.

-Senior managers are responsible for ensuring there is a privacy culture within the school, ensuring policies and procedures are developed with Data Protection in mind.

-Data protection by design requires you to ensure that you consider privacy and data protection issues at the design phase of any system, service, product or process.

-Data protection by default ensures you only process data that is necessary to achieve your specific purpose.
-It links to the fundamental data protection principles of data minimisation and purpose limitation.
+- a) Appropriate technical and organisational measures are implemented to minimise the potential negative impact processing can have on the data subjects' privacy. - b) Senior managers understand their responsibility for ensuring there is a privacy culture within the school and ensure policies and procedures are developed with Data Protection in mind. - c) Privacy and data protection issues are always considered at the design phase of any system, service, product or process. - d) Only data that is necessary to achieve a specific purpose is processed.
+This links to the fundamental data protection principles of data minimisation and purpose limitation.